jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ## Sites and Reinstatements

 **<span id="4-pa">4.x.
+Reinstatement types</span>**

+x

+_(Previously section 4.7 in Business rules v0.1 draft)_

+**<span id="4-pa">4.x.
+Site number</span>**

+* A new site will be added automatically when 'Add a reinstatement' is selected on the 'works record' level.

+**<span id="4-pa">4.x.
 Add a reinstatement</span>**

-* To add a reinstatement on a works record, the latest permit must be in 'In progress or 'Closed' status and require excavation.
+* To add a reinstatement, the latest permit must be in 'In progress or 'Closed' status and require excavation.
-* A new site will be added automatically if 'Add a reinstatement' is selected on the works record level.
+* Reinstatement date must be:
+  + the current date or in the past
+  + on or before the actual end date if works stop has been logged
+  + A user can only enter a reinstatement date until the works' 'Actual start date' has been logged.
+(WHAT DOES THIS MEAN?)
-* To add a reinstatement to an existing site, select 'Add another reinstatement' on the site record level.
+* To update a site with a new reinstatement, select 'Add another reinstatement' on the 'site record' level.
+* All historical reinstatement details are available on the 'site record' page.
+* This functionality may be used to correct a mistake on the previous reinstatement.
+  + Note: if a mistake is made where the Reinstatement state 'Interim' is selected instead of 'permanent' as a new permit would be required to rectify this mistake.
+See the business rules regarding making an interim site permanent for more information.

-_(Previously section 4.2 & 4.3 in Business rules v0.1 draft)_
+_(Previously section 4.2, 4.3, 4.5 & 4.6 in Business rules v0.1 draft)_

 **<span id="4-pa">4.x.
-Site number</span>**
+Making interim site permanent</span>**

 x

+_(Previously section 4.4 in Business rules v0.1 draft)_

 **<span id="4-pa">4.x.
-Reinstatement end date</span>**
+Reinstatement end date?? right term?</span>**

 x